-Swiss push to unfreeze Egyptian assets - SWI swissinfo.ch
+Swiss push to unfreeze Egyptian assets

 The assets are set to remain frozen until February 2017, when the government will review whether to extend the freeze.

 In July 2015 the attorney general dropped criminal proceedings against several people in Switzerland and ordered the unblocking of frozen assets amounting to CHF180 million.
-This, a result of the “reconciliation of decisions taken in Switzerland and Egypt”, according to the attorney general office’s statement on Saturday.
+This, a result of the “reconciliation of decisions taken in Switzerland and Egypt”, according to the attorney general office’s statementexternal link on Saturday.

 “The main challenges for the Swiss criminal proceedings remain the large amount of frozen assets and respecting the requirement to act promptly so that parties’ rights are not infringed.
 The latter is important primarily because the Arab Republic of Egypt has the status of a private claimant in the Swiss proceedings,” said the statement.